RocketMap/RocketMap/docs/about/development.rst

 .. warning::

   These instructions will help you get started contributing code to the ``develop`` branch.
-If you just want to **use the map** you should not use ``develop``, instead follow the :doc:`/basic-install/index` instructions
+If you just want to **use the map** you should follow the :doc:`/basic-install/index` instructions.

 Development requires several tools to get the job done.
 Python, obviously, needs to be installed.
 We also utilize NodeJS and Grunt for front-end asset compilation.
-The :doc:`/basic-install/index` instructions have an extra section about getting node installed.
+The :doc:`/basic-install/index` instructions have the relevant information about getting node installed.
 Follow that.

 Node and Grunt
 **************